bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 >
 > * Run the updated pipeline and check what processes are run and what outputs are produced
 >
-> * The fastq and flanking_sequences channels are not combined correctly - can you spot the problem?
+> * There is something wrong with the way the `fastq` and `flanking_sequences` channels are combined in the second process - can you spot the problem?

 ## Combining outputs from two channels